MTahaOzsahin/SliceItAll-Prototype/README.md

  The game "Slice It All!" prototype

   States Description :
-States names asically came from knife's rotation on scene.
+States names basically came from knife's rotation on scene.
 If knifes tip looking up thats mean knife is in UpState, if looking left is LeftState.